 This morning too.
 Everything is still covered in ice.

 Now, everything is reassuringly frozen and yesterday sleezing rain was ticking down steadily.
 We had a beautiful sunny if cold week before today.
 Is there anything more beautiful than a sunny winter's day?
 No doubt part of the appeal is the contrast to the depth-of-despair gray doldrums of an overcast day in January, but when the sun comes out a magical transformation occurs.
 Light floods the world with beauty and makes it a masterpiece.
+Golden light fills the spaces between old stems and blades of grass and there is a dance of light and shadow in the air and on the ground.
 Difficult to photograph though.
-What catches the eye as golden light filling the spaces between old stems and blades of grass and the dance of light and shadow in the air and on the ground looks like overexposed patches of bare ground where I have cleared and a jungle of falling over brown stalks where I haven't.
+What I get on camera usually looks like overexposed patches of bare ground where I have cleared and a jungle of falling over brown stalks where I haven't.

 Typical of NC, temps will be back up to 70 by Tuesday and Wednesday.
 Currently the sun is back out and ice is falling like rain.